j-bull2003/MERN/README.md

 The project requires implementing APIs for the weather, news, and sport modules, as well as incorporating geolocation to provide weather information.
 The news and sport modules require internal page navigation and user input to display relevant information.
 The photo gallery module allows users to upload and display images, while the task list module allows users to create and manage a list of tasks.
 Finally, the favourite warmer feature utilizes an API to display clothing suggestions based on the user's preferences.

 The project requires a mandatory sign up/login module, database design, and visual design implementation.

-## Getting Started

-1. [insert step-by-step instructions for setting up and running the frontend]

 ## Deployment